 How does Internet failover work?
 These 6 strategies use wireless broadband to enable network diversity and reduce single points of failure During network failover, standby equipment and connections automatically take over when the main network connection fails.
 As organizations use an increasing number of cloud-based services in their daily operations, automatic failover and uninterrupted network […]

-Wireless strategies for business continuity gain importance as enterprise expand IoT, cloud, and other technologies
+Wireless strategies for backup WAN connectivity gain importance as enterprise expand IoT, cloud, and other technologies

 Our evolving world has seen uninterrupted connectivity become a business requirement.
 With cloud services, IoT devices, and increasing mobility putting a strain on wired network architecture, more organizations are looking to adopt a wireless wide-area network (WAN) to keep a competitive edge.